SunStarSys/www/content/essays/power.md

 ### The COVID-19 pandemic

 The `5-day-period doubling` of the total infected population count in NY this week, as well as the `3-day-period doubling` for the US, are stark reminders of this effect (multiplier for both cases is 2).
+The US biweekly figures are even more sobering: *everything* increases 10-fold!

 Here’s the good news- epidemics only follow exponential functions for the initial portion of the outbreak- eventually the rate of change will flatten out and go negative, indicative of a falling level of the total population that’s currently ill.